Writer's block: Negative self-beliefs and feeling of incompetence

 Mike Rose stated that writer's block can be caused by a writer's history in writing, rules, and restrictions from the past.
-Writers can be hesitant about what they write based on how it will be perceived by the audience.
+Writers can be hesitant about what they write based on how it will be perceived by the audience.'
 Guangming Ling states that there is a negative correlation between self-efficacy and avoidance goals in studies on writing apprehension and writer's block, which suggests that having hesitations about writing may lead to less effort and thus less success.

 Similarly to Ling, Dana Driscoll and Jennifer Wells explain writing dispositions in their essay "Beyond Knowledge and Skills".
 Driscoll and Wells argue that dispositions toward writing play crucial roles in determining whether writers are able to transfer their knowledge of writing into other contexts of life.
 Related to self-efficacy, Driscoll and Wells suggest that writers who have a positive self-belief are more likely to produce work than some with a negative self-belief.
 Self-efficacy is especially important for a writer when it comes to an unfamiliar learning or writing setting because it may seem overwhelming.

 James Adams noted in his book Conceptual Blockbusting that various reasons blocks occur include fear of taking a risk, "chaos" in the pre-writing stage, judging versus generating ideas, an inability to incubate ideas, or a lack of motivation.

 In "Motivation in the Writing Centre: A Peer Tutor's Experience", Leonie Kirchoff states that "The concept of 'amotivation' describes a lack of motivation due to an individual's feeling of incompetence and helplessness."
 Demotivation is the process of reducing or diminishing motivational basis for behavior or ongoing actions through external influences.
 An external factor such as feedback may affect demotivation, whereas an internal factor, such as pessimistic expectations, may cause amotivation.
 Even so, both concepts have similar effects on writers.

 For tutors to provide students with the most appropriate feedback, scholars like Jared Featherstone from James Madison University suggest that tutors should be well educated in mindfulness strategies to combat a student's fixed mindset.
 He argues that tutors or instructors should be mindful enough to be grounded and focused solely on their student so they can pick up on the feelings, stress, or fixed mindsets their student might have.
 An unmindful tutor might accidentally reinforce a student's negative thinking patterns.

+Motivation is an important part of writing instruction because students need to be motivated to achieve, and it is an important outcome of writing instruction as part of continued learning.
+Motivation can influence students learning goals by encouraging them to be better their performance and their confidence in their writing.
+Motivated students can engage more in the learning process and will be more willing to develop their writing skills.